Understanding keyword match type strategy and keywords' overall role in your account is essential to crafting your Google Ads strategy.

 |Type of matching||Keyword||Matched queries|

-Don’t create minute variations of phrase/exact match keywords
+Don’t create granular variations of phrase/exact match keywords

 Refine Match Types for High-Value Queries

-You can have more control over bids and creatives if you target queries with more specific match types, but targeting via phrase and exact shouldn’t be the dominant strategy across your entire account.
+You can have more control over bids and creatives if you target queries with more restrictive match types, but targeting via phrase and exact shouldn’t be the core strategy across your entire account.
 Don’t overcomplicate your account and its management while missing out on valuable traffic from broad match terms.

-Focus syntactic match types on high-value and high-volume queries where you will experience the benefits of more control over bids and creatives.
+Focus exact and phrase match type keywords on high-value and high-volume queries where you will experience the benefits of more control over bids and creatives.

 |Match type||Use case|

-Look for the places in your account where there’s enough query volume to justify creating a separate syntactic match type keyword.
+Look for the broad match keywords in your account where there’s enough query volume to justify creating a separate match type keyword.
 To do this, sort your search terms report based on click or conversion volume.
 Remember, getting specific with creatives will require you to put these keywords into a new ad group so you can tailor messaging.

-Don’t spend a lot of time building out minute or obscure variations of your exact and phrase match keywords.
-Phrase and exact match types expand to cover close keyword variations.
-Misspellings, singulars/plurals, acronyms, abbreviations, accents and stemmings are all included in the matching behavior of your keyword.
-(Synonyms are not included.)
+Don’t spend a lot of time building out subtle variations of your exact and phrase match keywords.
+Both exact and phrase match keywords cover close variants such as: misspellings, singulars/plurals, acronyms, abbreviations, accents and stemmings.
+Exact match keywords also cover terms with the same intent.

 Establish a baseline of how the different match types perform in your account.
-This will help you set bids on new keywords if you’re using manual bidding on them.
+This will help you set bids on new keywords if you’re using manual bidding.
 Then, after initial setup, manage them based on their performance.

 Expand Match Types for High Value Keywords